 - An RDBMS is created using Azure Database for MySQL within this resource group.
 Network access to the RDBMS is provided by granting access to the AKS VNet.

-- An Application Registration is created - you will use this application to grant access to your ADLS Gen1 and Gen2 resources.
+- An Application Registration is created - you will use this application to grant access to your ADLS Gen2 resources.

-- Other Azure services can be configured to use ODAS as a data access service.
-Network access to the ODAS cluster will be provided by allowing those services access to the VNet.
+- Other Azure services can be configured to use Okera as a data access service.
+Network access to the Okera cluster will be provided by allowing those services access to the VNet.

-- Load Balancers are automatically created to access ODAS services such as the Web UI, Planner and Presto/JDBC APIs.
+- Load Balancers are automatically created to access Okera services such as the Web UI, Policy Engine (planner) and Presto/JDBC APIs.

-Before proceeding with the installation of ODAS, you should ensure the Prerequisites are all created.
+Before proceeding with the installation of Okera, you should ensure the Prerequisites are all created.

-To install ODAS on AKS you can follow the guide here.
+To install Okera on AKS you can follow the guide here.